ABWM-CWS Dumps ABWM-CWS Braindumps

 The formation of new granulation tissue

-The presence of necrotic tissue
+he presence of necrotic tissue

-They promote vascularization.
+hey promote vascularization.

-They remove debris and pathogens.
+hey remove debris and pathogens. hey produce collagen.

-They provide a barrier against pathogens.
-Answer: B
+hey provide a barrier against pathogens.

 Explanation: Macrophages play a critical role in wound healing by removing debris and pathogens, thus facilitating the healing process and promoting tissue repair.